Resource fork: Resource identifiers

 Within an application or other code, resources can be loaded simply using a combination of their type, ID or name, without regard to how and where they are stored in the resource fork.
-The client is returned a Handle to the loaded resource which can then be accessed like any other heap-based data.
+The client is returned a handle to the loaded resource which can then be accessed like any other heap-based data.
 The OS component that facilitates this is the Resource Manager.
-In addition to abstracting the details of the data storage from the data itself, the Resource Manager also arranges sets of open resource forks into a stack, with the most recently opened file on top.
+In addition to abstracting the details of the data storage from the data, the Resource Manager also arranges sets of open resource forks into a stack, with the most recently opened file on top.
 When trying to load a resource, it will look in the top of the stack first, (perhaps the current document's resource fork), then the next one down (the application's resource fork), then the next one (system resource forks).
 This arrangement is very powerful – it permits local resources to override more global ones lower down – so an application can provide its own icons or fonts in place of the standard system ones, for example.
 It also allows an application to load resources from the system using the same API as any other resource, without regard to where or how that resource is stored – to the application, all resources are equally available and easy to use.
 The system reserves resource IDs in a certain range to help avoid resource conflicts arising from this.
 Resource Manager APIs allow the programmer to manipulate the stack and modify the search behaviour.